bmirandach/tip-calculator-app/README.md

 ### What I learned

 I'll talk about my first sass experience in Thoughts, so this space will be to talk about the icon inside the input.
 It wasn't until I started writing the js file that I realized the better way to add that dollar symbol to the bill input.
-I want this burned in my memory.This is The Tip.
+I want this burned in my memory.
+This is The Tip.
 I can't believe I was using a pseudo-element(::before) to add the icon and then modifying its position with media queries 🥴

 So... you leave your input alone: